|Centrip Editorial Board

 Generally speaking, Takayama's sake pairs very well with Hida beef and other local dishes from the area.

 The sake brewed here has a crisp finish that is well-loved by sake aficionados.
-The six breweries have their own distinct charms as well, so doing a sake brewery crawl is an interesting experience.
+The seven breweries have their own distinct charms as well, so doing a sake brewery crawl is an interesting experience.

 "Sake season" occurs in the bitterly cold months of January thru March.
 If you take a walk around the neighborhoods these breweries reside in at that time, you'll be treated to sample of unique brews in an almost festival-like atmosphere.